 The republic of Turkey (look north of Egypt, east of Greece) isn’t exactly a breeding ground for the bird that Americans associate with Thanksgiving.
-In fact, the turkey is native to North America – so why do they share the same name?
+In fact, the turkey is native to North America . . . so, why do they share the same name?

 The word turkey has been used to refer to “land occupied by the Turks” since the 1300s and was even used by Chaucer in The Book of the Duchess.
 The word Turk is of unknown origin, but it’s used in such varying languages as Italian, Arabic, Persian, and many others to refer to people from this region.
-The land occupied by the Turks was known as the Ottoman Empire from the 1300s until 1922, but following World War I and the fall of the Ottomans, the republic of Turkey was declared, taking on the name that had long referred to that region.
-As for the turkey with wings, Meleagris gallopavo is an odd-looking bird that’s known for its bare head, wattle, and iridescent plumage.
+The land occupied by the Turks was known as the Ottoman Empire from the 1300s until 1922.
+And, following World War I and the fall of the Ottomans, the republic of Turkey formed, taking on the name that had long referred to that region.
+Makes sense, right?
+Turks live in Turkey.